-- The Dungeons & Dragons 3.5 edition has the demon known as Pale Night.
+- Dungeons & Dragons 3.5 has the demon known as Pale Night.
 Her title is "The Mother of Demons", and while it is uncertain she actually fits the Trope, it is stated in several other sources that she is a mother to something, although they disagree on what.
 Many demon lords claim they are her sons, with another source claiming "she is the mother of several tanaríri lords, including Grazízt, Lupercio, and Vucarik of Chains."
 The Black Scrolls of Ahm claim she is the mother of nothing less than the tanaríri race (the tanar'ri are by far the most common types of demons).
 Yet another source says she is not a mother of demons, but the mother of several monstrous races on the material plane.
 Pale Night will not confirm or deny any of this (and few are insane enough to try asking her, given what happens to most who are caught trespassing on her property.)

 - In Magic: The Gathering, Baron Sengir is the progenitor of the Sengir Vampires.

 - Genestealer Broodlords/Patriarchs in the Warhammer 40,000 universe.
 Granted, an individual broodlord/patriarch is usually pretty "young", often "only" a hundred years old, but the cult he spawns certainly revere him as this trope.

 - The Emperor Ing in Metroid Prime 2: Echoes.
-Scan logs will tell you that it "is the strongest Ing in the horde, the alpha and the omega," and that "like its bretheren, the Emperor Ing is a metamorph."
+Scan logs will tell you that it "is the strongest Ing in the horde, the alpha and the omega," and that "like its brethren, the Emperor Ing is a metamorph."

 - Raziel's vampiric brethren in Legacy of Kain: Soul Reaver all create fledgling vampires that share certain traits with their progenitors.
 Raziel and his brothers were themselves turned into vampires by Kain.

-- In the Nasuverse, Crimson Moon can be considered the progenitor of True Ancestors and through them, of all vampires.
+- In the Nasuverse, Crimson Moon can be considered the progenitor of True Ancestors and, through them, all vampires.
 While he didn't exactly spawn them, Gaia used him as a template for her purported defenders against humanity, which didn't go well, since all of them inherited Crimson Moon's Blood Lust alongside an unfortunate quirk of Gaian elementals: going insane when they drink blood.
 It's easy to see how this went badly.